OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.3.4>

 Mutable extensibility requires a certain amount of overhead both in terms of processing and network traffic.
-A more efficient but less flexible form of extensibility is @appendable.
-Extensibility with @appendable is limited in that members can only be added to or removed from the end of the type.
+A more efficient but less flexible form of extensibility is appendable Appendable is limited in that members can only be added to or removed from the end of the type.
-With @appendable, the initial version of the weather station IDL would be:
+With appendable, the initial version of the weather station IDL would be:

 .. code-block:: omg-idl